-With Medici, you can create your own network of medical providers, uniting family doctors, dentists, veterinarians, therapists, and others within the same mobile application.
+With Medici, you can create your own network of medical providers, uniting family doctors, dentists, veterinarians, therapists, and others within the same doctor patient app.
 Providers can answer your questions, help you understand symptoms, and write medical prescriptions at any time without having to see you in person.

 A special Medici highlight is that there are no in-app limitations to the types of services that caregivers can provide.
 Your providers are the ones who decide on consultation fees and work hours, but because you already know them, you can agree on availability and terms on an individual basis.

-PingMD is another US-based HIPAA-compliant medical application that lets patients communicate with doctors.
+PingMD is another US-based HIPAA-compliant doctor on demand application that lets patients communicate with doctors.
 However, its specialty isn’t providing video consultations (this option is altogether absent) but rather in offering a secure platform for sharing and discussing medical information.